reinaldogez/reinaldogez/README.md

 ### Hi there 👋
-As a Back-end engineer, I help companies to improve performance and scalability by building microservices and APIs, and coding readable and testable software.
+As a Back-end Engineer, I'm driven by a relentless pursuit of continuous learning and the excitement of solving complex challenges.
+I help companies to improve performance and scalability by building microservices and APIs and coding readable and testable software.

 Check out the principal repository of my portfolio [CQRS Showcase](https://github.com/reinaldogez/cqrs-showcase), which is currently under development.